 I know what we covered today might not have all been new to you but I hope that you got at least a glimmer of something new.

-on an image with the tool bar tools and the very helpful non-destructive adjustment filters, layer styles and masks found under the layer pallet.
+Tonight we covered working on an image with the tool bar tools and the very helpful non-destructive adjustment filters, layer styles and masks found under the layer pallet.

 The only way to know Photoshop is to use Photoshop.
 I have used it almost every day since 1994.
 It would be good to carry a file around and make yourself a pest to play with it.